oli-d/nova/rest/README.md

 Unfortunately, you do not have much control over how the requests get processed, e.g. you are not able to control threading or apply a specific backpressure strategy.

-For that reason, it might be desirable to mix the convenience of the rest-annotations package with the control of the [http](../http/README-md) communication package.
+For that reason, it might be desirable to mix the convenience of the rest package with the control of the [http](../http/README-md) communication package.
 Since both make use of the same
 ```HttpServer```, this is totally possible.
 However, there's one gotcha you need to be aware of: